nima-salamat/SelfDrivingRobot/README.md

 # **Self Driving Robot**
-**SelfDrivingRobot** is a Python-based project using Raspberry Pi and OpenCV to autonomously navigate a robot through road-like paths.
+ is a Python-based project using Raspberry Pi and OpenCV to autonomously navigate a robot through road-like paths.